 If you or a loved one has suffered a spinal cord injury, you should talk to a personal injury attorney as soon as possible, because rehabilitative care needs to begin immediately.
 In addition, you only have a limited amount of time to pursue fair compensation before the statute of limitations expires.
 In most cases, our personal injury attorneys will not charge for their services unless and until they successfully settle or prosecute your case.
 Contact our office today to speak with someone.

-BoyesLegal assists spinal cord injury victims with their legal needs in San Jose and throughout the states of California and Arizona.
+BoyesLegal assists spinal cord injury victims with their legal needs in San Jose and throughout the state of California.